Nandansingh007/NepFakeV2/README.md

 ![License](https://img.shields.io/badge/license-CC%20BY%204.0-green)
 ![Schema](https://img.shields.io/badge/schema-v1.0-blue)

+**Live, auto-updating data infrastructure for Nepali fact-checking and misinformation research.**

 ---

 ## What Is This

-NepFakeV2 is the first real, non-synthetic Nepali fact-checking dataset.
-It is built directly from verified fact-checks published by professional Nepali fact-checkers — not machine-translated, not LLM-generated, not GPT-generated absurdism.
+NepFakeV2 is primarily a **data collection infrastructure for researchers**.
+It continuously collects fact-checks published by professional Nepali fact-checkers and exposes them in two layers:

-All existing Nepali fake news datasets fail in one of two ways: they use machine-translated US political content (introducing topic-domain and MT-artifact confounds), or they use LLM-generated examples that do not reflect real misinformation that actually circulated in Nepal.
-NepFakeV2 breaks this cycle by sourcing directly from two active IFCN-adjacent Nepali fact-checkers.
+- **Raw layer (`raw/`)** — fact-checks preserved exactly as scraped, stored separately by source and collection date (`raw/<source>/YYYY-MM-DD.json`).
+Nothing is relabelled, merged, or dropped.
+Use this layer to apply your own cleaning, deduplication, annotation, or modelling approach.
+- **Normalized layer (`data/`)** — a convenient, research-ready representation: verdicts mapped to a shared label set, Bikram Sambat dates converted to ISO, and every record in one consistent schema.

+Every record is real, human-verified content that circulated in Nepal — not machine-translated from English-language datasets and not LLM-generated.
+Publicly available Nepali fake-news datasets typically rely on one of those two shortcuts, which introduce topic-domain and translation-artifact confounds or fail to reflect the misinformation Nepali audiences actually encounter.

-The dataset grows automatically — new fact-checks are scraped, normalized, and committed to this repo every week.
+New fact-checks are scraped, normalized, and committed to this repo automatically every week.

 ---

 ## Getting Started

+**Normalized dataset:**

 ```python
 import pandas as pd